Devansh-Gupta-Official/minimizing-churn-subscription/README.md

 Financial data can be unreliable and delayed.
 Therefore, we will use only the demographic data that is built by companies.

+### Data Source
+The dataset used for this churn analysis project contains information about various customers, including features such as customer demographics, usage patterns, and whether they churned or not.

 ## Contents
 ### Importing Libraries and Data
 The notebook begins with importing essential libraries like Pandas, NumPy, Matplotlib, Seaborn, and reads the churn dataset using Pandas.